firozzer/WhatsApp-Scheduler/README.md

 3 - To run locally on your PC: firstly Firefox should be installed & be in PATH alongwith Geckodriver.
 Start app.py.
 Start ngrok local server by running "ngrok http 5000".
 Copy the HTTPS url & put it inside creds.py.
 Then, browse to "YourNgrokURL/setwebhook" in your browswer & you should see "webhook set up ok".
 That's it!
 You can now start scheduling WhatsApp messages.

-4 - To deploy to Heroku: Create a Heroku app.
+4 - To deploy on Heroku: Create a Heroku app.
 Add this buildpack (https://github.com/evosystem-jp/heroku-buildpack-firefox) & set the config vars as directed.
+Add Python buildpack.
+Update the URL to your app inside the creds.py file.
+Login to Heroku via terminal inside the folder containing the py files (Heroku CLI & Git must be pre-installed).
+Deploy everything to your app by following the steps shown under the 'Deploy' tab on your Heroku app page on the website.
+Browse "YourHerokuAppURL/setwebhook" and you should see "webhook set up ok", at which point all ops are a go!

+Few Comments:

-I have tested using profile made in Kali and it works swell.
-If you use a Firefox Profile made on Windows, the code won't work on Heroku, probably because WhatsApp Web
+- I have tested using Firefox profile made in Kali and it works swell.
+If you use a Firefox Profile made on Windows, the code won't work on Heroku, probably because WhatsApp Web verifies the OS on which the profile was made.

+- I tried using Chrome but somehow i always got a ton of erros while trying to run Chrome + Selenium + UserDataDir + Headless.
+Tried a dozen different combinations of noSandbox, userAgentProfile, etc, but nothing worked.
+So ultimately just switched to Firefox.
+Thank you Firefox devs, you are awesome!

+- Multiple people cannot use the same bot.
+If your friend wants to use it, you'll have to go through all the steps again to set it up for them. 😱